o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/referencing-entities.md

 1. To clear the entity, position your pointer over the entity property and then click the **x** icon.

-1. To reset a property back to self, right-double-click the entity property and choose **Set to Self**.
+1. To reset a property back to self, right-click the entity property and choose **Reset Value**.